CryptoRekt/changelog/README.md

 This means that if Tor is running (and proper authorization is available), Bitcoin Core automatically creates a hidden service to listen on, without manual configuration.
 Bitcoin Core will also use Tor automatically to connect to other .onion nodes if the control socket can be successfully opened.
 This will positively affect the number of available .onion nodes and their usage.

 This new feature is enabled by default if Bitcoin Core is listening, and a connection to Tor can be made.
-It can be configured with the -listenonion, -torcontrol and -torpassword settings.
-To show verbose debugging information, pass -debug=tor.
+It can be configured with the ```-listenonion```, ```-torcontrol``` and ```-torpassword``` settings.
+To show verbose debugging information, pass ```-debug=tor```.

 ##Notifications through ZMQ

 Bitcoind can now (optionally) asynchronously notify clients through a ZMQ-based PUB socket of the arrival of new transactions and blocks.
 This feature requires installation of the ZMQ C API library 4.x and configuring its use through the command line or configuration file.
-Please see docs/zmq.md for details of operation.
+Please see [ZeroMQ](https://github.com/bitcoin/bitcoin/blob/v0.12.0/doc/zmq.md) for details of operation.

 ##Wallet: Transaction fees

 Various improvements have been made to how the wallet calculates transaction fees.

-Users can decide to pay a predefined fee rate by setting -paytxfee=<n> (or settxfee <n> rpc during runtime).
-A value of n=0 signals Bitcoin Core to use floating fees.
+Users can decide to pay a predefined fee rate by setting ```-paytxfee=<n>``` (or ```settxfee <n>``` rpc during runtime).
+A value of ```n=0``` signals Bitcoin Core to use floating fees.
 By default, Bitcoin Core will use floating fees.

 Based on past transaction data, floating fees approximate the fees required to get into the mth block from now.
-This is configurable with -txconfirmtarget=<m> (default: 2).
+This is configurable with ```-txconfirmtarget=<m>``` (default: 2).

 Sometimes, it is not possible to give good estimates, or an estimate at all.
-Therefore, a fallback value can be set with -fallbackfee=<f> (default: 0.0002 BTC/kB).
+Therefore, a fallback value can be set with ```-fallbackfee=<f>``` (default: ```0.0002``` BTC/kB).

-At all times, Bitcoin Core will cap fees at -maxtxfee=<x> (default: 0.10) BTC.
+At all times, Bitcoin Core will cap fees at ```-maxtxfee=<x>``` (default: 0.10) BTC.
 Furthermore, Bitcoin Core will never create transactions paying less than the current minimum relay fee.
-Finally, a user can set the minimum fee rate for all transactions with -mintxfee=<i>, which defaults to 1000 satoshis per kB.
+Finally, a user can set the minimum fee rate for all transactions with ```-mintxfee=<i>```, which defaults to 1000 satoshis per kB.

 ##Wallet: Negative confirmations and conflict detection

 The wallet will now report a negative number for confirmations that indicates how deep in the block chain the conflict is found.
 For example, if a transaction A has 5 confirmations and spends the same input as a wallet transaction B, B will be reported as having -5 confirmations.
 If another wallet transaction C spends an output from B, it will also be reported as having -5 confirmations.
-To detect conflicts with historical transactions in the chain a one-time -rescan may be needed.
+To detect conflicts with historical transactions in the chain a one-time ```-rescan``` may be needed.

 Unlike earlier versions, unconfirmed but non-conflicting transactions will never get a negative confirmation count.
 They are not treated as spendable unless they’re coming from ourself (change) and accepted into our local mempool, however.
-The new “trusted” field in the listtransactions RPC output indicates whether outputs of an unconfirmed transaction are considered spendable.
+The new “trusted” field in the ```listtransactions``` RPC output indicates whether outputs of an unconfirmed transaction are considered spendable.

 ##Wallet: Merkle branches removed